 As part of our EHS Management Standard, we expect our operations, including new acquisitions, to complete a self-assessment at least once a year.
 This self-assessment has multiple categories that address various areas and standards related to the environment, health, and safety, as well as their respective training requirements.

-We work to verify regulatory compliance and conformance with the EHS Management Standard by conducting EHS-related audits on a standard schedule based on site-specific EHS complexities.
+We work to verify regulatory compliance and conformance with the EHS Management Standard by conducting EHS-related audits on a standard three-year audit schedule.
 Our multifaceted strategy for implementing our EHS Management Standard and global auditing of EHS compliance for our operations is key to understanding and proactively resolving any potential gaps.
-On a regular basis, the EHS | PS (product stewardship) executive committee reviews audit findings and the 3M Science, Technology & Sustainability Committee of the Board of Directors is updated on the overall status of the audit program.
+On a regular basis, the executive-level Corporate EHS | PS Committee (environment, health, and safety and product stewardship) reviews audit findings, and the 3M Science, Technology & Sustainability Committee of the Board of Directors is updated on the overall status of the audit program.